blueslow/ansible_tutorial/README.md

 Now try following:
     ansible all -m apt -a update_cache=true # Failes needs sudo
-# become - ask to  sombody else, ask-become-pass ask for password for e.g., sudo
+The --become -> ask to sombody else.
+The --ask-become-pass -> ask for password e.g. sudo
     ansible all -m apt -a update_cache=true --become --ask-become-pass # works Check /var/log/apt on a apointed server
 Install packages